Go Back Email Link

 Gluten-free dough fully risen in a sheet pan before dimpling and seasoning.

-• Dimple the Dough: Preheat the oven to 475°F. Once the dough has risen, drizzle the surface with about 1 tablespoon olive oil, dimple with your fingertips, and sprinkle with ½ teaspoon flaky sea salt and 1/2 teaspoon dried oregano.
+• Dimple the Dough: Preheat the oven to 475°F. Once the dough has risen, drizzle the surface with about 14 g (1 tablespoons) extra-virgin olive oil, dimple with your fingertips, and sprinkle with ½ teaspoon flaky sea salt and ½ teaspoon dried oregano.

 Risen focaccia dough dimpled with olive oil and sprinkled with herbs, ready to parbake.